wusctong/cutil/README.md

 One name for each line.
 Set to my class's by default.

 `config.txt` - A configuration file (optional).
-Only reads the first line of the file as the scale value now.
+The first line of the file is the scale value (100 by default).
-More functionality will be implemented.
+The second line is people drawn per round (1 by default).

 ## Building